deis/router/README.md

 * Secret name must be for the form `<arbitrary name>-cert`
   * This must be associated to the domain using the [router.deis.io/certificates](#certificates-annotation) annotation.
 * Must be in the same namespace as the routable service
-* Certificate must be supplied as the value of the key `cert`
+* Certificate must be supplied as the value of the key `tls.crt`
-* Certificate private key must be supplied as the value of the key `key`
+* Certificate private key must be supplied as the value of the key `tls.key`
 * Both the certificate and private key must be base64 encoded

 For example, assuming a routable service exists in the namespace `cheery-yardbird` and is configured with `www.example.com` among its domains, like so: